geoserver/geoserver/doc/en/developer/source/policies/pull_request.rst

 as you are contributing your own free time to the project, so is the developer who is reviewing and applying your patch.

-We understand professionals working on the code base may meet a customer or contractual obligation, please review `commercial support <http://geoserver.org/support/>`__ options if you are not in a position to wait for a volunteer.
+We understand professionals working on the code base may need to meet customer or contractual obligations.
+You may wish to review `commercial support <http://geoserver.org/support/>`__ options if you are not in a position to wait for a volunteer.
+We ask that professionals take an extra level of pride in their work, it embarrassing make your customers wait over common mistakes.

 Test Case
 ^^^^^^^^^